-This thesis has presented a dynamic charge acceptance characterisation for two high carbon lead-acid (Pb-A) batteries containing differing carbon technologies, allowing for comparisons between the two.
-A third battery, a commercial of the shelf VRLA battery, was also compared as a control measure.
-The first chapter presented the requirements of automotive batteries for use within electric vehicles (EVs) as well as presenting the benefits of the implementation of Pb-A batteries over lithium ion and nickel metal hydride.
-The concept of dynamic charge acceptance (DCA) as a measure of assessing a batteries ability within EVs was introduced and the test procedure used for this piece of research was outlined.
+This thesis has presented a dynamic charge acceptance (DCA) characterisation of two high carbon lead-acid (PbA) battery types containing differing carbon technologies – the Furukawa FTZ12–HEV 12V UltraBattery and the high carbon 6V Exide AS 06 024 C spiral wound PbA battery, allowing for comparisons between the two.
+A third battery, the Yuasa YTX9–BS 12V motorcycle battery – a commercial off the shelf VRLA, was also compared as a control measure.
+The first chapter presented the way in which automotive batteries within electric vehicles (EVs) are operated as well as presenting the argument for the implementation of PbA batteries over lithium ion and nickel metal hydride for EVs with low levels of hybridisation.
+The concept of DCA as a measure of assessing a batteries ability within EVs was introduced and the test procedure used for this piece of research was outlined.

 In Chapter 2 an explanation of the whole test setup, consisting of a test rig, a temperature cooling chamber and a control PC, was given.
-Specific requirements of the test rig were given and the chapter provided details on how rig components work.
-The following chapter, chapter 3, then provided information on the software used to control the rig during testing.
-The main tasks of the test were explained and how they were assigned to a separate software programs.
-These programs were then explained, giving details on how their main tasks were achieved and how they interacted with each other.
+Specific requirements of the test rig were also given and the chapter provided details on how rig components work.

+Chapter 3, then provided information on the software used to control the rig during testing.
+The main tasks of the test were explained as well as how they were assigned to a separate software programs.
+These programs were then explained, giving details of how their main tasks were achieved and how they interacted with each other.
 The functions used for applying current, setting voltage limits and acquiring and recording data while the programs main tasks were completed were also explained.

 The results of the DCA tests, as well as descriptions of the test batteries, were then presented in chapter 4.
 These were split into two sections, 1.67C and 4C, based on the charging current value used during testing.
-An overview trend of the tests for the FTZ12-HEV and YTX9-BS at 1.67C was given before presenting the full data.
-During this section it was identified that the charging current levels were insufficient in providing a clear picture of the battery technologies and as such it was increased to 4C.
-The results were presented in the same manner as those of the 1.67C testing.
+An overview trend of the tests for the FTZ12–HEV and YTX9–BS at 1.67C was given before presenting the full DCA test data.
+During this section it was identified that the charging current levels were insufficient in providing a clear picture of the battery technologies and, as such, it was increased to 4C.
+The results for the higher charging current were presented in the same manner as those of the 1.67C testing with the addition of presenting, for the test at 20°C, the relationship between DCA and the OCV immediately before the sets of microcycles.

 Results discussion